These pages will be updated with FAQs based on user feedback during our efforts to replace Windows 7 devices across the College.

 We understand the complexities involved in replacing devices that are connected to lab equipment (such as undesired downtime of critical equipment, vendor engineers needing to be present etc.)

-For lab/specialist devices in which an upgrade to Windows 10 is not possible, we would:
+For lab/specialist devices in which an upgrade to Windows 11 is not possible by October 2028, we will:

 Some software will be available for download from the Software Centre or the Software Hub.
 Please note that in some cases you may be required to buy new software.
 This is because your original software has a one-time license key or may have been inherited from a previous user.

-ICT will support you with your move to Windows 10, please complete our Windows 7 to 10 upgrade/replacement form to speak with an engineer and discuss your options.
+ICT will support you with your move to Windows 11, please complete our Windows 11 upgrade/replacement form to speak with an engineer and discuss your options.